emrezeytun/cv-maker-VueJS/README.md

 ## Summarize

 It's basic CV maker.
-You can create your own CV and download by PDF.
+You can create your own CV and download as PDF.

 ## Preview